Chobazkun/hokuspokus-cli/README.md

 hokuspokus configure

 # Translate Text to CLI Command
-hokuspokus -t aws "describe all instances in the us-east-1 region"
+hokuspokus cli "describe all instances in the us-east-1 region"

 # Fetch Command Manual
-hokuspokus -m "manual for git commit command"
+hokuspokus man "manual for git commit command"

 # Generate a Script
-hokuspokus -s "Python script to sort a list of numbers"
+hokuspokus script "Python script to sort a list of numbers"

 # Generate a Code Snippet
-hokuspokus -c "JavaScript function to reverse a string"
+hokuspokus code "JavaScript function to reverse a string"
 ```

 ## Contributing